Worth: having sufficient value or importance. the value of something measured by its qualities or by the esteem in which it is held.

 Who or what makes you feel that you have any unique worth?
 Is it your job, your family, your finances, you position, your heritage, or perhaps your faith?
 Social media has led people measure their worth by the number of likes or views they receive on their Facebook or YouTube channel.

-When I was younger, I measured my worth, like most men, by my work, my wallet, my women and my wheels.
+When I was younger, I measured my worth, like many men, by my work, my wallet, my women and my wheels.
 Sadly, many men still do.
 Searching for significance, striving, struggling to believe that he matters.
 Hoping but never confident that his life makes a difference.

 When man becomes the measure of all things, our worth is always a moving target.
 Worth becomes the “flavor of the month” or the minute depending on who or what it is.